HTMLaunch vs Surge.sh

 Why choose HTMLaunch over Surge.sh

-Surge.sh was a breakthrough when it launched: deploy a static site with a single terminal command.
-But that single command still requires you to open a terminal, install Node.js, install the Surge CLI globally via npm, and create an account.
+Surge.sh was a breakthrough when it launched: publish a static site with a single typed command.
+But that single command still requires you to install developer tools, sign up for a new account, and open a command line.
 For developers, that is routine.
-For students, designers, marketers, and anyone outside the terminal, it is a wall.
+For students, designers, marketers, and anyone outside that world, it is a wall.

 HTMLaunch removes almost every one of those steps.
 You sign in with GitHub in one click, drag your files onto the page, and your site is live on GitHub Pages within seconds.
-There is no CLI to install, no npm, and no terminal window at all.
-The sign-in takes two seconds and your site deploys to your own GitHub account, so you own your content with zero vendor lock-in.
+There is nothing technical to install, no commands to type.
+The sign-in takes two seconds and your site lives in your own GitHub account, so you own your content and you are never stuck on our platform.

 HTMLaunch is also fully open source.
 You can inspect the code, self-host it, or contribute improvements.
-Surge's deployment platform is proprietary, so you are trusting a closed system with your site's availability.
+Surge's publishing platform is proprietary, so you are trusting a closed system with your site's availability.

 If you are already comfortable in the terminal and your workflow revolves around npm scripts, Surge fits naturally into your build pipeline.
 You can add surge ./dist to your package.json scripts and deploy as part of an automated build chain with no browser interaction needed.